R

 The internal R data types and the database SQL types are not identical.
 Therefore, casts must be done for the input and output data:

-Datatype SQL | Datatype R |
+SQL data type | R data type |

 ---|---|